Known Issues Impacting VPP App Installation and Updates on Apple Devices (Version 2025.1 and Later)

 Cause

-• Apple VPP API rate limiting (HTTP 429) interrupt token refresh and license reconciliation
+• Apple VPP API rate limiting (HTTP 429), impacting token refresh operations and license reconciliation

-• SQL constraint violations prevent smooth app catalog sync and automatic app updates
+• SQL constraint violations that interfere with app catalog synchronization and prevent reliable automatic app updates

 Issue Resolution